jarviscanada/jarvis_data_eng_shawn/README.md

 - **[Core Java Apps](./core_java)**:
-  * Designed a Java application that searches all files in a directory recursively for a user-provided regular expression and machied lines are saved to a output file.
+  * Designed a Java application that searches all files in a directory recursively for a user-provided regular expression and machined lines are saved to an output file.
 Implemented the application using Java 8 Stream and Lambda APIs in order to improve application efficiency.
-Ultimized maven to manage the project dependencies.
+Ultimate maven to manage the project dependencies.
   * Developed a JDBC-based application that allows users to perform basic CRUD operations on a PostgreSQL database using DAO pattern.
   * Designed a Java8 based application called TwitterCLI which helps users create, read, and